Rare Book School

 - Philip Gaskell, A New Introduction to Bibliography.
 New Castle, DE/Winchester: Oak Knoll Press & St. Paul's Bibliographies, 2009 (reprint of the corrected 1974 printing).

 Still the standard introduction to historical bibliography, with frequent references to analytical matters along the way.
 Try to have read (selectively) p.
 5-12, 40-141, 164-170, and 311-320, and become familiar with the basics of the collation formulary on p.
 328-332.
-Please bring a copy of Gaskell to class, as you will probably have frequent recourse to it.
+You may want to bring a copy of Gaskell to class.
 The more basic imposition diagrams following p.
 87 will play a central role in the course, though RBS practice format sheets will be available.
 If you find yourself overwhelmed by bibliotopology, try watching the video presentation The Anatomy of a Book: I. Format in the hand-press period written by Terry Belanger and directed by Peter Herdrich.
-If your local library doesn’t have it, the DVD can be purchased from Rare Book School at a reduced rate of $45.
+If your local library doesn’t have it, the DVD with the workbook and facsimile practice sheets can be purchased from Rare Book School at a reduced rate of $45.
 (This discount applies only for students enrolled in courses at RBS.)
-The $45 package includes a workbook and facsimile practice materials as well as the cost of domestic shipping.
+The DVD alone can be purchased for $25.
 Please note: students located outside of the United States must contact RBS for international shipping rates before sending payment.

 If after watching the video you still feel unsure with the basic impositions and foldings, you should take either RBS G-10 or G-20 before tackling this course.